 The manhole covers in Coburg show the city arms.
 They display the head of Saint Maurice, the patron of the city.
 According to legend, Saint Maurice died as leader of the Theban Legion a martyr’s death in the 3rd century.
 In general, this depiction of him is known as Coburger Mohr (Coburg Moor).

-The tower of the city hall was errected between 1889 and 1892 by Heinrich Freiherr von Schmidt in neo-Gothic style.
-More…
+The tower of the city hall was erected between 1889 and 1892 by Heinrich Freiherr von Schmidt in neo-Gothic style.

 The Breitachklamm is a gorge located in Allgäu next to the border between Germany and Austria.
 On the German end of the gorge there is a helpful exhibition hall explaining the different parts of the gorge and how such a gorge come into being.